Translation style guide

 Crowdin warnings

-Example of how to translate dapps:
+Example of how to translate DApps:

-- Decentralized applications (dapps) → Translated full form (English abbreviation in brackets)
+- Decentralized applications (DApps) → Translated in complete form (English abbreviation in brackets)

 Terms without established translations